 McGwire Quit Coaching to Focus On Sons' Careers

 Like most baseball fathers, McGwire wants to watch his sons play.
-Mason and Max McGwire are playing together at JSerra High School in San Juan Capistrano, California.
-Max is a power hitter like his father and an incoming freshman at Oklahoma University.
-Mason, a class of 2022 player, is a lanky pitcher who was just drafted by the Chicago Cubs in the eighth round of the 2022 MLB Draft.
+Mason and Max McGwire played together at JSerra High School in San Juan Capistrano, California.
+Max is currently a freshman power hitter like his father at Oklahoma University.
+Mason, who was a class of 2022 player, is a lanky pitcher who was just drafted by the Chicago Cubs in the eighth round of the 2022 MLB Draft.